usnistgov/ndn-dpdk/docs/forwarder.md

 Ethernet adapters not included in this list can still be activated as virtual devices using `net_af_xdp` or `net_af_packet` driver, at reduced performance; see [hardware known to work](hardware.md) "AF\_XDP and AF\_PACKET sockets" for more information.

 **.mempool.DIRECT.dataroom** is the size of each packet buffer.
-The maximum MTU supported by the forwarder is this dataroom minus 128 (`RTE_PKTMBUF_HEADROOM` constant).
+The maximum Ethernet port MTU supported by the forwarder is this dataroom minus DPDK mbuf headroom (`RTE_PKTMBUF_HEADROOM`, normally 128) and Ethernet+VLAN header length (18).
-For example, to support MTU=9000, this must be set to at least 9128.
+For example, to support MTU=9000, this must be set to at least 9146.

 **.mempool.DIRECT.capacity** is the maximum quantity of packet buffers on each NUMA socket.
 Every packet received by the forwarder and not yet released, including those buffered in the PIT or cached in the CS, occupies one of the packet buffers.